hotzan0301/stockmarket/README.md

 This system leverages ChatGPT to enable users to easily obtain desired information through simple natural language queries.
 ChatGPT translates user questions into SQL queries, extracts data from the database tailored to the users' needs, and then presents the extracted data in a user-friendly format for user consumption.

+## Future Developments

+### 1. More Lambda functions for more information
+The current system is capable of crawling stock information for 1,100 companies.
+However, by merely scaling up the number of Lambda functions for each sector, we can easily expand the coverage to include data for even more companies.
+The current approach employs three Lambda functions for each sector to retrieve stock information for the top 100 companies.
+Assuming this structure remains the same, to collect stock information for 11,000 companies, we would require a total of 330 Lambda functions.